Know why shoppers choose at shelf — 200+ interviews in 48 hours

 Path-to-Purchase Mapping

 Where does your category enter the shopper's consideration — on the list, in the aisle, or at shelf?
 Interview 50–100 shoppers across channels and trip types to reconstruct the full path: awareness triggers, online research behavior, in-store decision sequence, and post-purchase rationalization.
-Deliver a path-to-purchase map that tells your retail partners where to intercept and influence at every stage.
+Retailer category teams use the map to re-sequence planograms and aisle signage; CPG shopper marketing teams use the same map to brief retail accounts with shopper-validated evidence.

 Shelf Decision Research